Easy Experimentation and Rapid Deployment of DDS Test Applications with Connector Libraries

 For additional information on language support and versioning, please view the README doc, located in our GitHub repository.

 All versions of RTI Connector for Connext DDS are available for download here: https://github.com/rticommunity/rticonnextdds-connector.
-Additionally, the launcher of the RTI Connext DDS 5.3.0 Evaluation and Standard bundles has a 'Labs" tab.
-Clicking this will redirect you here, where you can download Connector.

 The RTI Connector common C library is provided for selected architectures here.
-Scripting language bindings based on the C library and examples for each language are provided in the following links.
+Scripting language bindings based on the C library and examples for each language are provided in the following links:

-Connector’s documentation is located in our GitHub repository.
+Documentation for RTI Connector is located in our GitHub repository.

 Please view the examples created by Kyoungho An.